Astronaut Scott Kelly Describes One Year In Space -- And Its After Effects - Slashdot

 Same goes with engineering

+You could send water and assume it'll be used for *something*, but if you find a way to get it from an asteroid (or from the moon) you may have wasted a lot of fuel and space launches when you could have been launching aluminum I-Beams for con

+NASA knows precisely how to make artificial gravity with a merry-go-round, and it will be delighted when your check arrives.

-Spin the damn thing (Score:3)
+Spin the damn thing (Score:2, Insightful)

 Not hard to produce gravity.
 And you can still have a weightless bit in the middle for fun.